ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 15. You should see the following in the `OUTPUT` below.

-16. Click on the `DEBUG CONSOLE` and also see the `console.log` messages from evaluating the new `issue` transaction.
+16. Click on the `DEBUG CONSOLE` view at the bottom of VSCode and see the `console.log` messages from evaluating the new `issue` transaction.

 17. Evaluate another `issue` transaction, this time passing a maturity date that you know does not have a match in `commercial-bond`.
 You can always go back to `commercial-bond` to submit the `getAllBondsFromIssuer` command to see what all the maturity dates are.
 Then evaluate `issue` with a maturity date not on the existing list.
 Step through the debugger, and see if the logic behaves the way you expect.